 The pan is available in two sizes—small and large—and has a 30-day trial with free returns, but we have a feeling you'll have this one in your collection for years to come.

 Making the decision to invest in better cookware means coming to the realization that even though you can cook a casserole in the same pan you used for your friend’s birthday cake, it doesn’t mean you actually should.
 There’s a science to prepping an incredible casserole dish, and a lot of it has to do with moisture retention.
 You certainly don’t want a dish you prepped for hours to come out too runny, right?
-These ceramic stoneware casserole dishes from Staub come in a set of three different sizes for the perfect bake.
+These ceramic stoneware casserole dishes from Staub come in a set of two different sizes for the perfect bake.
 Each piece is made of stoneware which doesn’t absorb moisture and retains heat throughout.

 Because they’re ceramic, you can also take the dish straight from the oven to the fridge without any worry of cracking or chipping.
 The exterior and interior coating is both scratch and stain-resistant, and you won’t have to scrub too hard to get food out of the dish.
 This set allows you to choose the proper size to pack in your ingredients for the perfect casserole, rather than a pan far too large that doesn’t retain heat within the meal as well.
 They’re also safe in the oven, under the broiler, reheating in the microwave, fridge, freezer, and dishwasher.